synfinatic/GoProControl/README.md

 Note, when the Digital Input is connected to ground, the Digital Output will be driven to 3.3V.
 This is so if your data logger does not have an output channel you can control, you can use a simple toggle switch to both turn on the GoPro and mark the time when recording started in your data logger using an input channel on your data logger.

 **Note:** If you have the option of powering this by 5 or 12V, use 5V.
-If using your vehicle's battery, be sure it is switched with the ignition to prevent draining your battery.
+If using your vehicle's battery, be sure it is switched with the ignition to prevent draining your battery as this circuit uses ~330mA.

 ## Links
 Links to projects or information that was critical to me creating this project.
 Thank you!